Now that you've launched your mission, you're ready to manage it! There are a few important steps to managing a launched Diary mission:

-- Monitor incoming entries
+- Monitor incoming entries for quality

 - Close your mission and start payments processing